developer-zebra/developer-zebra-site/src/stagenow/4-3/about/index.md

  * Replace the destination file with source if duplicate name
  * Skip copying and remove file from the source
  * Skip copying and keep it at the source

-* **Adds support for Access Manager CSP of MX 9.4 for Permission Access Action** for legacy device support.
-This allows EMM admininstrators to:
+**Adds support for [Access Manager](../csp/access) CSP of MX 9.4** for Permission Access Action for legacy device support. **This allows EMM administrators to**:
- * Automatically grant launch permission any application while preventing the permissions pop-up from appearing on the device.
+* Automatically grant launch permission any application while preventing the permissions pop-up from appearing on the device
 * Designate an entire CSP as Protected
 * Designate a specific Function Group (of a CSP) as Protected

 -----